alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/error-the-specified-windows-sharepoint-services-site-url-is-not-the-default-site-collection-site.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb5.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image5.png)

-You need to click â€œapplication managementâ€ and then â€œCreate site collectionâ€.
+You need to click *application management* and then *Create site collection*.
 Now you should see the page to create another site collection

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb6.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image6.png)

-Please be sure that you are working on the Web application you have created for Tfs, then simply use the /sites/ option in the combo and specify whathever name you want for the web site address, i've chosen â€œBaseâ€.
+Please be sure that you are working on the Web application you have created for Tfs, then simply use the /sites/ option in the combo and specify whathever name you want for the web site address, i've chosen *Base*.
 Now press ok and verify that the site collection is ok browsing [http://tfsalkampfer/sites/base/default.aspx](http://tfsalkampfer/sites/base/default.aspx "http://tfsalkampfer/sites/base/default.aspx"), now you can set the value [http://tfsalkampfer/sites/](http://tfsalkampfer/sites/) as share point site during Tfs installation, and now everything went ok.

 alk.